rodg-drmz/drmz_agents/README.md

 The DRMZ-Agents Crew is composed of multiple AI agents, each with unique roles, goals, and tools.
 These agents collaborate on a series of tasks, defined in `config/tasks.yaml`, leveraging their collective skills to achieve complex objectives.
 The `config/agents.yaml` file outlines the capabilities and configurations of each agent in your crew.

+## Syllabus Review Flow

+This flow analyzes uploaded syllabi to determine whether an AI policy is present.
+If none is found, it provides full reference text for Miramar College’s three AI policy models:
+- Prohibition
+- Permissive
+- Encouraged

+Responses include:
+- **Policy Status**
+- **Recommendations**
+- **Implementation Notes and Suggestions**

+The flow is powered by the `review_ai_policy_task` using the Morpheus agent.

 ## Support

 For support, questions, or feedback regarding the DrmzAgents Crew or crewAI.